 One amazing benefit of the SaaS / subscription business model is a company’s ability to compound growth year-over-year.
 There is no better revenue than recurring revenue and if your business doesn’t have it, it should become your aspiration to work towards it.
 Starting with a strong revenue foundation is unequivocally the best way to grow.
 There are now over a decade of successful SaaS companies both public and private to benchmark against.
 If you can match your five-year CAGR (compound annual growth rate) compared favorably to public company darlings we all follow, you’ll get big fast.
 Anywhere between 50-100% growth is outlier status and top echelon and once there incredibly hard to sustain.

-Part of growth is about revenue consistency and diversity to form a healthy mix across products, segments, verticals and channels.
+Part of a startup’s growth is about revenue consistency and diversity to form a healthy mix across products, segments, verticals and channels.
 These knobs and levers should be utilized to ensure targets are met in the most efficient and strategic ways possible.
 Growing at the right pace, within capital constraints, via some measure of sophistication is integral and knowing where to loosen up or double down investments is what makes good companies great.

 Importance of Cash Flow